marianoguerra/akvs/README.rst

     # set execution permitions for our user
     chmod u+x kerl

-you will need to add ~/bin to your PATH variable so your shell can find the kerl script, you can do it like this in your shell:
+You will need to add ~/bin to your PATH variable so your shell can find the kerl script, you can do it like this in your shell:

 .. code:: sh